-There are so many things - big and small - you can do during your travels to make your vacation more sustainable.
+There are so many things – big and small – you can do during your trip to be a more responsible traveler.

 When you choose local restaurants, shops, hotels and tour companies, your money will go back into the community you’re visiting.

 While it can be fun trying the top-rated restaurant on TripAdvisor, it is just as fun walking into a local, family-run restaurant where Mom cooks Grandma’s recipes and the grandchildren are your servers.
 Booking a locally-run guesthouse will make a bigger impact on the community than staying at a Hilton.

 Instead of going with big international chains, try your best to support the locals where your money will go further.

 If you plan every moment of your itinerary, you won’t have the freedom to support small businesses you find along the way or to interact with locals.